canonical/lxd/doc/profiles.md

 In any case, resource-specific configuration always overrides that coming from the profiles.

-If not present, LXD will create a "default" profile.
+If not present, LXD will create a `default` profile.

-The "default" profile is set for any new container created which doesn't specify a different profiles list.
+The `default` profile is set for any new container created which doesn't specify a different profiles list.